greentfrapp/project-asimov/guide_bias_i.md

 So what went wrong?

 Maybe Brennan had been too idealistic when thinking about how judges might be using COMPAS scores.
 Maybe Brennan didn't think that the scores could be interpreted as a measure for how long someone should be jailed.
 Whatever it is, the ones who deployed COMPAS had not appropriately considered how it might be used and how it might influence others.
 Recall Selbst et al.'s Ripple Effect Trap mentioned [earlier](../fairness/#context-free-fairness).
 Here we neglected the "ripple effects" that COMPAS had on judges and underestimated COMPAS's potential for allocative harm.
 When we take these into consideration, we might have changed aspects of the system.
-For example, instead of risk scores, COMPAS could have explicitly output the recommended intervention.
-That could remove the possibility of misinterpreting or misusing the risk scores.
+For example, instead of risk scores, COMPAS could explicitly output the recommended intervention.
+That could reduce the chance of misunderstanding or misusing the risk scores.

 <!-- ### Example 2 - Redlining `WIP` -->